Carnicella’s Real Life Issues

 Solution

 Compound your success.
 Since homeschooling is a long game, the best way she found to work through this was by taking it one day at a time.
 She focused on just winning that day.
 She also suggested that parents start tracking their small wins along the way.
-Since there’s no external recognition for doing a good job, you have to figure out a way to remind yourself that you are winning day in and day out.
+Since there’s no external recognition for doing a good job, you have to figure out a way to remind yourself that you win day in and day out.
 By tracking your progress, you can at least look back and see that you’re taking the necessary actions to be successful.

 Problem #3: Comparison

 The third and final challenge was the struggle with comparing us to local school kids.
-As an educator herself, my mom wanted to make sure we were keeping up.
+As an educator herself, my mom wanted to make sure we kept up.
 But sometimes, when a friend’s child learned something before we did, she would stress and wonder if she wasn’t doing enough, or if we were falling behind.
 In reality, all three of us ended up being well ahead.

 Solution